shakeel-faiz/FF/003/dbms.md

 When talking about DBMS, a question that comes to mind is what components does a DBMS have and how does it work?
 A Database Management System (DBMS) consists of several key components that work together to manage and interact with the data.
 The main components are:

+- **Database Engine**.
+The core component that manages the storage, retrieval, and manipulation of data.
+It ensures that data is organized, stored, and accessible efficiently.

+- **Database Schema**.
+The structure that defines the organization of the database, including tables, views, relationships, indexes, and constraints.
+It provides a blueprint for how the data is organized and accessed.

+- **Query Processor**.
+Responsible for interpreting and executing database queries (often written in SQL).
+It translates high-level queries into low-level operations to retrieve or modify data efficiently.

+- **Database Manager**.
+Manages the overall operation of the DBMS, including tasks like transaction management, concurrency control, and enforcing database integrity.

+- **Transaction Manager**.
+Ensures that database transactions are executed reliably and follow the ACID (Atomicity, Consistency, Isolation, Durability) properties.
+It coordinates rollbacks and commits for data consistency.

+- **Storage Manager**.
+Manages the physical storage of data on disk, including how data is stored, indexed, and retrieved.
+It ensures data is efficiently stored and allows for fast access.

+- **Security and Authorization Manager**.
+Handles user authentication and access control, ensuring that only authorized users can perform specific operations on the database.

+- **Backup and Recovery Manager**.
+Manages backup processes to safeguard against data loss and enables recovery of the database to a consistent state in case of failure.